last updated: May 9, 2024

 Chapter 4 Lebesgue Integration

 The concept of integration as a technique that both acts as an inverse to the operation of differentiation and also computes areas under curves goes back to the origin of the calculus and the work of Isaac Newton (1643-1727) and Gottfried Leibniz (1646-1716).
-It was Leibniz who introduced the \(\int \cdots dx\) notation.
+It was Leibniz who introduced the dx notation.
 The first rigorous attempt to understand integration as a limiting operation within the spirit of analysis was due to Bernhard Riemann (1826-1866).
 The approach to Riemann integration that is often taught (as in MAS2004/2009) was developed soon after by Jean-Gaston Darboux (1842-1917).
 At the time it was developed, this theory seemed to be all that was needed, but as the 19th century drew to a close, some problems appeared:

-• • One of the main tasks of integration is to recover a function \(f\) from its derivative \(f'\).
-But some functions were discovered for which \(f'\) existed and was bounded, but where \(f'\) was not Riemann integrable.
+• • One of the main tasks of integration is to recover a function f from its derivative f.
+But some functions were discovered for which f existed and was bounded, but where f was not Riemann integrable.

-• • Suppose \((f_{n})\) is a sequence of functions converging pointwise to \(f\).
+• • Suppose (fn) is a sequence of functions converging pointwise to f.
 People wanted a useful set of conditions under which

 but weren’t able to find any suitable conditions.
-Problem 4.18 illustrates some of the difficulties here; it gives an example of \(f_n,f\) such that \(f_n(x)\to f(x)\) for all \(x\), but in which (4.1) fails.
+Problem 4.18 illustrates some of the difficulties here; it gives an example of fn,f such that fn(x)f(x) for all x, but in which (4.1) fails.

 4.1 The Lebesgue integral for simple functions

 We’ll present the construction of the Lebesgue integral in three steps.
-We’ll work over a general measure space \((S,\Sigma ,m)\) for most of Chapter 4, and we’ll integrate functions \(f:S\to \R \).
-The first step will involve simple functions.
+We’ll work over a general measure space (S,Σ,m) for most of Chapter 4, and we’ll integrate functions f:SR. The first step will involve simple functions.
 In the second step we extend to non-negative measurable functions, and the final step we extend to what are known as ‘Lebesgue integrable’ functions.

-• Definition 4.1.1 (Lebesgue Integral, Step 1) If \(A\in \Sigma \) then the integral of the indicator function \(\1_A\) is defined as
+• Definition 4.1.1 (Lebesgue Integral, Step 1) If AΣ then the integral of the indicator function 𝟙A is defined as

-More generally, if \(f = \sum _{i=1}^{n}c_{i}{\1}_{A_{i}}\) is a non-negative simple function (i.e. all \(c_i\geq 0\)) then we define
+More generally, if f=i=1nci𝟙Ai is a non-negative simple function (i.e. all ci0) then we define

-Note that \(m(A_i)\) might be infinite, so \(\int _{S}f dm \in [0, \infty ]\).
+Note that m(Ai) might be infinite, so Sfdm[0,].

-Note that we can represent \(f\) in more than one way as a simple function.
-For example if \(f=\1_{[0,1]}\) then also \(f=\1_{[0,\frac 12)}+\1_{[\frac 12,1]}\).
+Note that we can represent f in more than one way as a simple function.
+For example if f=𝟙[0,1] then also f=𝟙[0,12)+𝟙[12,1].
 It is easy to guess that the value of (4.3) does not depend on the choice of representation.
 We’ll omit a formal proof of this fact.
-Note also that equations (4.2) and (4.3) are consistent with each other, in the sense that if we take \(n=1\) and \(c_1=1\) in (4.3) then we obtain (4.2).
-We restrict to non-negative simple functions to make sure ‘\(\infty -\infty \)’ does not occur in (4.3).
+Note also that equations (4.2) and (4.3) are consistent with each other, in the sense that if we take n=1 and c1=1 in (4.3) then we obtain (4.2).
+We restrict to non-negative simple functions to make sure ‘’ does not occur in (4.3).

 In each step of defining the Lebesgue integral, we’ll establish some useful properties of the integral.
 Because we expand the amount of functions we can integrate at each step, this will mean that we carry several properties with us as we go, and we do some work in each step to upgrade them.
 We begin this process with the next lemma.

-• Lemma 4.1.2 If \(f\) and \(g\) are non-negative simple functions then:
+• Lemma 4.1.2 If f and g are non-negative simple functions then:

 • 1.
-Linearity: for all \(\alpha ,\beta \in \R \)
+Linearity: for all α,βR

 • 2.
 Monotonicity:

-Proof: Let us write \(f = \sum _{i=1}^{n}c_{i}{\1}_{A_{i}}\).
-Note that we can assume without loss of generality that \(\bigcup _{i=1}^n A_i=S\) by including an extra term with \(c_{n+1}=0\) and \(A_{n+1}=S\sc (\bigcup _{i=1}^n A_i)\) into the summation.
-Similarly, write \(g = \sum _{j=1}^{m}d_{j}{\1}_{B_{j}}\) where \(\bigcup _{i=1}^n B_i=S\).
-By the definition of simple functions we have \(A_i\cap A_j=\emptyset \) and \(B_i\cap B_j=\emptyset \) for all \(i\neq j\).
+Proof: Let us write f=i=1nci𝟙Ai.
+Note that we can assume without loss of generality that i=1nAi=S by including an extra term with cn+1=0 and An+1=S(i=1nAi) into the summation.
+Similarly, write g=j=1mdj𝟙Bj where i=1nBi=S. By the definition of simple functions we have AiAj= and BiBj= for all ij.

 We have